-Ukraine had a long and rich history of religious developments with Eastern Orthodox Christianity dominating the scene in the country.
-Forced conversions, dictates of the Soviet government, World War II associated persecution of the Jews, are all part of the religious movements taking place in the country.
+Ukraine had a long and rich history of religious developments with Eastern Orthodox Christianity historically dominating the scene in the country.
+The most populated religions of present-day Ukraine are outlined below.

 Before 988 AD Ukraine was a pagan country but that year Vladimir the Great, leader of the Kievan Rus', converted to Eastern Orthodox Christianity.
 After this event took place mass baptisms and conversions took place, along with the destruction of pagan shrines across the Kievan Rus', and since then Ukraine has been a majority Eastern Orthodox country.
 One of the greatest accomplishments of the Ukrainian Eastern Orthodoxy is the conversion of the scripture of the religion into the Slavic language, which makes it more accessible to people in Ukraine and the whole Slavic speaking world.
 In 1917 Ukraine came under the rule of the Soviet Union and communism.
 During this period of the Soviet rule until their collapse in 1991, the governing Soviets promoted atheism and persecuted any religious activity.

-Uniate Catholics are part of the Uniate Church, which is more commonly known as the Eastern Rite Church.
-The Eastern Rite Church in Ukraine has its origins in the Union of Brest-Litovsk in 1596.
+The Eastern Catholic Church in Ukraine has its origins in the Union of Brest-Litovsk in 1596.
 Some Ukrainian Eastern Orthodox bishops reestablished a union with the Roman Catholic Church and the Pope.
 As a part of this union, members of the Eastern Rite Church accepted Roman Catholicism, the authority of the Pope and the seven sacraments but retained all of the characteristics from their Ukrainian Eastern Orthodox past to themselves as they see fit.
 The Eastern Rite Church gained great popularity in the eastern parts of Ukraine over the next few centuries.
 When Ukraine came under Soviet rule, Uniate Catholics were persecuted, arrested and deported with some immigrating to the United States and Canada.
-Since Ukraine became independent, the Eastern Rite Church has regained popularity, especially in the far eastern parts of Ukraine.
+Since Ukraine became independent, the Eastern Catholic Church has regained popularity, especially in the far eastern parts of Ukraine.

 Protestantism first came to Ukraine a few decades after the Reformation started when the first commune was set up by Anabaptists in the city of Volodymyr-Volynsk.
 Over the next few centuries, various forms of Protestantism made their way into Ukraine, spreading across the eastern half of the country.
 Like other religions, all forms of Protestantism were suppressed under Soviet rule but have since reestablished themselves since Ukraine became independent again.
 As of today, the various forms of Protestantism that are in Ukraine include: Baptists, Lutherans, Pentecostals, Presbyterians, Seventh- day Adventists, Mennonites, and the Sub-Carpathian Reformed Church.